 Low-wage working women deserve a raise.

 - Congress has raised the minimum wage only three times in 30 years, and it is now just $7.25 per hour.
 If the minimum wage had kept pace with inflation since 1968, it would be over $10.70 per hour today.

 Increasing the minimum wage would boost wages for millions of working women and help close the wage gap.

 - Increasing the minimum wage to $10.10 per hour would boost annual earnings by $5,700 to $20,200, enough to pull a family of three out of poverty.

-- Of the more than 30 million workers who would get a raise, about 8.4 million are parents, including more than 5.5 million working mothers – representing 25 percent of all working mothers with children under 18.
+almost 4.8 million working mothers – representing 22 percent of all working mothers with children under 18.
 Nearly a quarter of affected parents are the sole providers for their families.

 - Since women are the majority of minimum wage workers, increasing the minimum wage would help close the wage gap.
 In 2012, women working full time, year round were paid only 77 cents for every dollar paid to their male counterparts.
 The wage gap was even larger for women of color: black women working full time, year round made only 64 cents, and Hispanic women only 54 cents, for every dollar paid to their white, non-Hispanic male counterparts.